bobbyroe/Game-Dev-Status/README.md

 #game dev status

-package.json is not working for me, so trpe: npm install html-to-json
+package.json is not working for me, so type: npm install html-to-json

 to run type: